arinsuga/posapp/README.md

-## Welcome to posup
+## Welcome to posapp

-PosUp is integrated application from stock, warehouse management, sales and casier developend using Microsoft ASP.NET MVC.
+Posapp is integrated application from stock, warehouse management, sales and casier developend using Microsoft ASP.NET MVC.

 ### Features
 1. Product record with barcode system